sunfounder/kepler-kit/docs/source/pyproject/python_start/introduction_micropython.rst

 1.1 Introduction of MicroPython
 ======================================

-MicroPython is a software implementation of a programming language largely compatible with Python 3, written in C, that is optimized to run on a microcontroller.[3][4]
+MicroPython is a software implementation of a programming language largely compatible with Python 3, written in C, that is optimized to run on a microcontroller.

 MicroPython consists of a Python compiler to bytecode and a runtime interpreter of that bytecode.
 The user is presented with an interactive prompt (the REPL) to execute supported commands immediately.
 Included are a selection of core Python libraries; MicroPython includes modules which give the programmer access to low-level hardware.